bennysuf/phase-3-sinatra-react-project/README.md

     Then in a new terminal, run:
 `$ bundle exec rake server`

    This will start up the Backend server

+   To quit the server, press CTRL + C

 **To go to the frontend**